HL7/davinci-atr/input/pagecontent/spec.md

 * Successful addition of the Patient to the Member Attribution List if the member and the provider is found in the system.
 * An OperationOutcome if the Patient to be added is not found in the system.
 * An OperationOutcome if the Producer does not add the member to the attribution list.
+* An OperationOutcome if the Attribution List is in a status of final.

 #### Consumer requests removal of a member to the Member Attribution List